 From now on, your new SSD is not blank anymore and you can run your Mac successfully.

-If the SSD isn't built into your machine, just connect the SSD to your Mac > download macOS from the Mac App Store > then select the SSD as the target disk, which works fine as well.
+If the SSD isn't built into your machine, you can also install macOS on external drive, just connect the SSD to your Mac > download macOS from the Mac App Store > then select the SSD as the target disk, which works fine as well.
 You can utilize this external SSD with macOS on multiple Macs as you like.